Aguiar-Dev/Portfolio/Agile_Development_Overview/README.md

 <a name="isAgileForYou"></a>
 ## Is Agile for You?

-Figuring out whether the Agile Method is for you can be difficult, if not daunting at times.
+Figuring out whether the Agile Process is for you can be difficult, if not daunting at times.
 But that is what I am here to do, help you figure out whether or not it is for you.
 Let's start by jotting down who uses it and who doesn't, then from that you can decide whether it is appropriate for your project or not.

 **Who uses the Agile Process?**